AB-BLAST 3.0 is a powerful

 the NCBI seems intent on confusing the marketplace and squelching

-the innovative AB-BLAST effort,
+the competing AB-BLAST effort,

-that it abandoned over 14 years ago, in 1997.
+that it had abandoned in 1997.

 than vintage 1994 NCBI/WU-BLAST (as well as vintage 1997 NCBI-BLAST).

-In contrast, through considerable independent effort,
+In contrast, through considerable effort,

 WU-BLAST and AB-BLAST have maintained a high degree of backward